ppkantorski/Ultrahand-Overlay/README.md

 ### Compilation Prerequisites

-To compile and run the program, you need to have the following C/C++ dependencies installed:
+To compile and run the software, you need to have the following C/C++ dependencies installed:

 - [libtesla](https://github.com/WerWolv/libtesla)
 - switch-curl